Members of the Coalition

 Sunfire is a global leader in the production of industrial electrolyzers based on pressurized alkaline and solid oxide (SOEC) technologies.
 From its roots in Dresden, Germany, the company has grown into one of the world’s leading electrolysis specialists.
 Today, with more than 700 employees from 25 nations and gigawatt-scale manufacturing capacity in Germany, Sunfire’s electrolyzers are already operating across Europe, enabling energy companies, refineries, and steel producers to decarbonize.
 With an order book exceeding 800 MW, landmark projects with partners such as RWE, Repsol, and Uniper, Sunfire has become an established driving force in the global hydrogen industry.
 The company embodies a new industrial generation: technology developed and produced in Europe, and high-quality jobs created locally - particularly in Eastern Germany.

-Thyssenkrupp Nucera offers world-leading technologies for high-efficiency electrolysis plants.
+thyssenkrupp nucera offers world-leading technologies for high-efficiency electrolysis plants.
 The company has extensive in-depth knowledge in the engineering, procurement, and construction of electrochemical plants and a strong track record of more than 600 projects with a total rating of over 10 gigawatts already successfully installed.
-With its water electrolysis technology to produce green hydrogen, the company offers an innovative solution on an industrial scale for green value chains and an industry fueled by clean energy – a major step towards a climate-neutrality.
-Thyssenkrupp Nucera successfully made an IPO in July 2023.
-The company is a member of the SDAX of the Frankfurt Stock Exchange.
+With its water electrolysis technology to produce green hydrogen, the company offers an innovative solution on an industrial scale for green value chains and an industry fueled by clean energy – a major step towards a climate-neutrality. thyssenkrupp nucera successfully made an IPO in July 2023.
+The shares are traded on the Frankfurt Stock Exchange.

 Topsoe is a leading global provider of advanced technology and solutions for the energy transition.
 Built on decades of scientific research and innovation, Topsoe works with customers and partners to drive energy resilience and to achieve their sustainability goals.
 With an average of 8-10 percent of annual revenue invested in research and innovation, Topsoe is at the forefront of the most advanced technologies for fuel and chemical production.
 One-third of the world’s hydrogen production and sustainable aviation fuel operating capacity is based on the company’s technology.
 Topsoe offers the advanced solid oxide electrolyzer cell (SOEC) technology for the highly efficient production of green hydrogen.
 The technology enables the production of more hydrogen per unit of power input than conventional technologies, achieving around 20% higher efficiency, which can increase to 30% with steam integration.
 In late October, the company inaugurated Europe’s largest SOEC manufacturing facility.
 Headquartered in Denmark, the company has over 2,800 employees serving customers all around the globe.